7 Ways to Export WiFi Profile With Password on Windows

 Netsh wlan add profile [user=current] filename=”%userprofile%\desktop\WiFi-raymondcc.xml”

-7. Export and Import WiFi Profiles using a USB Drive and Windows 7
+7. Export and Import WiFi Profiles Using a USB Drive (Windows 7)

 Export a Wireless Profile to USB

-1. Go to Control Panel > Network and Sharing Center > “Manage wireless networks” and double click on the profile you want to export.
+1. Go to Control Panel > Network and Sharing Center > “Manage wireless networks” and double-click the desired profile.

-2. Click “copy this network profile to a USB flash drive” near the bottom of the properties window.
+2. Click “copy this network profile to a USB flash drive” at the bottom of the properties window.

 Import a Wireless Profile from USB